Open courses

 Future dates

-Plenty more course and event dates for 2022 will be going up in the next few weeks for this spring, and later on for the autumn events.
-I don’t have a mailing list but will always publicise new dates on my social media channels when announced, so do follow me!
+I don’t have a mailing list but will always publicise new dates on my social media channels when announced, so do follow me! (see my contact page).

 Reviews